Joe Russo's Almost Dead

-Joe Russo's Almost Dead is an American rock band formed in 2013 that mainly covers the music of the Grateful Dead.
-Formed by Furthur and Benevento/Russo Duo drummer Joe Russo, the band played their first show on January 26, 2013, at the Brooklyn Bowl in Brooklyn, New York.
-In addition to drummer Joe Russo, the band also includes Ween's bassist Dave Dreiwitz, keyboardist Marco Benevento, Scott Metzger on guitar and vocals, and Tom Hamilton of Brothers Past and American Babies on guitar and vocals.
+Joe Russo's Almost Dead is an American rock band formed in 2013 in Brooklyn, New York.
+The group is known for high-energy, improvisational reinterpretations of the Grateful Dead catalog rather than note-for-note tribute performances.
+Led by drummer Joe Russo, who had previously played Grateful Dead material with Furthur.
+The band features Russo's longtime collaborators Marco Benevento, Dave Dreiwitz, Scott Metzger, and Tom Hamilton.

 Performances

 2013

 The band's first concert was on January 26, 2013, at the Brooklyn Bowl in Brooklyn, New York for the second night of the Freaks Ball XIII.
 As Joe Russo recalls in the September 2017 Relix Magazine interview, he was supposed to play in the Dean Ween Group (Mickey Melchiondo from Ween's side project) on that second night but shortly before the date, Mickey cancelled the Dean Ween Group appearance and Joe pulled together Bustle In Your Hedgerow (Russo, Dreiwitz, Metzger and Benevento's Led Zeppelin band) and added Tom Hamilton to form Joe Russo's Almost Dead.
 JRAD played one more show that year at the Capitol Theatre in Port Chester, New York on December 27, 2013.